-Explicit cognitive approaches appear more sophisticated, as they attempt to model the "mind" of the other Agents.
-Castelfranchi and Falcone, [3] give a number of guidelines that should be taken into consideration when modelling the trustworthiness of other Agents.
-These authors separate the concept of trust from that of delegation and mention a number of beliefs that should exist before delegating a task to another Agent (i.e. competence, disposition, dependence beliefs etc.).
-They also assert that a subjective probability includes too many important beliefs and parameters.
-In the future work section we outline the ways we intend to enhance our trust model in order to include belief revision and analysis.
+Explicit cognitive approaches (e.g. [3], [14]) appear more sophisticated, as they attempt to model the "mind" of the other Agents.
+Castelfranchi and Falcone [7] give a number of guidelines that should be taken into consideration when modelling the trustworthiness of other Agents.
+These authors separate the concept of trust from that of delegation and mention a number of beliefs that should exist before delegating a task to another Agent (i.e. competence, disposition, dependence beliefs, etc.) Jones and Firozabadi [14], use tools from modal logic to characterise aspects of the reasoning of the Agent who trusts the reliability of the information communicated to it.

-Centralised vs Decentralised Control Over the Groups of Agents.
-In organisations where there is a form of centralised control, trust can be viewed as a three party relationship.
+5.3 Centralised vs. Decentralised Control Over the Groups of Agents

+In organisations where there is a form of centralised control, trust can be viewed as a three party relationship [7].
 Agents trust the ability of the authority to assess contract violations and to punish the violators.
 Agents also trust that other Agents will not violate contracts because they respect/fear the authority.
 On the other hand, there exist groups of Agents with no form of centralised control.
 In these groups, Agents need to develop their social skills in order to avoid being exploited by deceitful Agents.
 The oTB-Agents described here exist in an environment without centralised control.